RetroPie/RetroPie-Docs/docs/SDLPoP.md

 * Shift-S: Restore lost hit-point.
 (Like a small red potion.)
 * Shift-T: Give more hit-points.
 (Like a big red potion.)

+A nice way to start it from the menu is to make a new .sh file for it, so you can decide if you like starting it with cheats or without.
+Simply make an new "prince_with_cheats.sh" file in the folder /home/pi/RetroPie/roms/ports and let it change the directory to: /opt/retropie/ports/sdlpop before starting the game with "./prince megahit".

 Troubleshooting / Tweaking / Saving the game:

 You can change the in-game behavior of this game in the following way: